areebmomin/National-Parks-of-India-Website/README.md

 2) Now download the google-service.xml file for web to connect the front-end with the firebase.
 If you dont know how to add this file just goto firebase.io/docs for more reference.

-3)If the image is not uploading kindly setup the firebase storage to upload the pictures.visit firebase.io/docs for more reference.
+3) If the image is not uploading kindly setup the firebase storage to upload the pictures.visit firebase.io/docs for more reference.

-4)That it.
+4) That it.